imyofather79/my-very-first-project/note.md

 2.Adding styles with the wordings (done)
-3.Adding image of the drink (done: serve button) 4.Adding the random tips feature (After hitting serve button) 5.A GIF/img of a shaker will be generated and enable the up-down motion of the shaker (in the mix&shake button)
+3.Adding image of the drink (done: serve button) 4.Adding the random tips feature (After hitting serve button) 5.A GIF/img of a shaker will be generated of the up-down motion of the shaker (in the mix&shake button)